How to avoid interest and save on credit card costs.

-It may sound too good to be true, but there are credit cards out there that offer no interest when you transfer balances, take out cash or make a purchase.
-This is typically a part of a promotion that will last for a limited time, after which it will revert to a higher rate.
-Before jumping on board with one of these credit cards, you’ll need to compare your options to find the right one for you.
+It may sound too good to be true, but some credit cards come with no interest when you transfer balances or make a purchase.
+The 0% interest offer is typically a part of a promotion that will last for a limited time, after which it will revert to a higher rate.
+As there are many interest-free credit card promotions on the market, you can use this guide to compare the different types of no interest products to find the right one for you.

 St.George Credit Card Offer